-Deficit funding contributions are accounted for on the due dates set out in the schedule of contributions, or on receipt if earlier, with the agreement of the Methodist Council and the Trustee.
+Deficit funding and other contributions by Conference are accounted for on the due dates set out in the schedule of contributions, or on receipt if earlier, with the agreement of Conference and the Trustee.

 Benefits and payments to leavers

 Benefits and payments to leavers are accounted for in the period they fall due for payment.